 Renewing your membership

-if you are are already a member there are 3 easy ways you can renew:
+If you are are already a member, there are 3 ways you can renew:

-- Process your payment and update your details online within the members area of this website
+- ONLINE: Process your payment and update your details online within the TR Shop Membership Renewal of this website

 Benefits of Membership

-All members receive the club magazine, TR Action, eight times a year.
-It is a high quality, professionally produced, 80 page, A4 size, full colour glossy magazine devoted to TRs and includes news , articles, letters, technical tips, competition reports and classified and trade advertisements.
+All members receive the club magazine, TR Action, bi-monthly.
+It is a high quality, professionally produced, 80 page, A4 size, full colour glossy magazine devoted to TRs and includes news, articles, letters, technical tips, competition reports, and classified and trade advertisements.
 We also publish the magazine online within our members area shortly after the paper copy is despatched for those who simply cannot wait!